superlinear-ai/raglite/README.md

 documents = [chunk_span.document for chunk_span in chunk_spans]
 ```

-#### 3.2 Basic RAG pipeline
+#### 3.2 Programmable RAG

-If you want control over the RAG pipeline, you can run a basic but powerful pipeline that consists of retrieving the most relevant chunk spans with hybrid search and reranking, converting the user prompt to a RAG instruction and appending it to the message history, and finally generating the RAG response:
+If you need manual control over the RAG pipeline, you can run a basic but powerful pipeline that consists of retrieving the most relevant chunk spans with hybrid search and reranking, converting the user prompt to a RAG instruction and appending it to the message history, and finally generating the RAG response:

 ```python
 from raglite import create_rag_instruction, rag, retrieve_rag_context